chungyc/site-personal/site/article/technical/website/extensionless.markdown

 There is nothing more to do if all one wants is to serve HTML pages without including the extension in the URL.
 However, I would like to preview my site without standing up my own Apache HTTP server.
-I am now using an unreleased version of Hakyll with a custom change to do this, but this section explains what I had done with the current release of Hakyll.
+I am now using an unreleased version of Hakyll to do this, but this section explains what I had done with the current release of Hakyll.

 Hakyll uses the [warp] HTTP server for previewing a site locally.